sathwic-jain/The-Fair-Baskets-Problem/README.md

 - `Second model`: A folder that contains a second separate model and a report for it.

 ## Program Structure
-The `fair_baskets_solver.eprime` file contains the E-Prime code structured to solve the Fair Baskets Problem.
+The `fpb.eprime` file contains the E-Prime code structured to solve the Fair Baskets Problem.
 It defines variables, domains, constraints, and an optimization function to create fair baskets according to the specified limitations.

 ## Report Contents
 The `report.md` file comprehensively covers: